anonymhe/anonymhe/README.md

 - ⚡ Fun fact: ...
 --->

+# bro I just has tons of homework on my to-do list and I have no time to do my own thing ｡:ﾟ(;´∩`;)ﾟ:｡
+> updated: 2023.06.06

 hey, welkin here. **ヾ(•ω•`)o**

 I'm just started to learn how to code so this exist. **(。・ω・。)**